RTIInternational/biocloud_docker_tools/generate_manifest_sevenbridges/v1.1/README.md

 ## Files included

 - `Dockerfile`: the Docker file used to build this image
 - `generate_manifest_sevenbridges.R`: R script that serves as the main executable when the Docker container is run.
-Expected behavior is to call the Seven Bridges API recursively on a project and generate an Excel report or tab separated text file containing the project's summary metrics, a directory manifest, and a file manifest.
+Expected behavior is to call the Seven Bridges API recursively on a project and generate an Excel report **OR** tab separated text file containing the project's summary metrics, a directory manifest, and a file manifest.
 In the end, this writes the extracted results to an output Excel sheet (.xlsx) or text file (.txt) named after the project's name.

 ## Contact